What is Gazumping and Is it Legal? Pros & Cons

 • Buyers should communicate frequently with their estate agent, emphasizing their seriousness about the purchase, which might discourage the agent from entertaining additional offers.

-How Zapperty can help
+How Zapperty can help?

 Gazumping is a tough reality in the UK property market but understanding it and knowing how to protect yourself can make all the difference.